samiBendou/MathToolKitCPP/README.md

 - Unit tested with googletest

-The framework can be used to produce C++ code for various domains such as applied maths, physics, economics.
+The framework can be used to produce quick and efficient C++ code in various domains such as applied maths, physics, economics...

 ## NAlgebra